catch-the-vision-workshop/ssc-foreteller-group-5/README.md

     ```

 - Calculate the moisture level and send to the frontend

   - You can do so by dividing a variable `data.current.humidity` by 10

 - Calculate average, max, and min temperature

-  - Understanding the Data Structure:
-    - The data is presumably coming from a weather forecast API.
+  - Variables:

-    - `data.forecast.forecastday[0]` accesses the forecast for a specific day (the first day in the forecast array).
+    - `forecastDay` is a variable that represents the first day in the forecast array
-    - `forecastDay.hour` contains an array of hourly weather data for that day.
+    - `hours` is an array containing weather data for in each hour (so there will be 24 elements in the array representing 24 hours)

-  - Initializing Variables:
     - `sumTemp` is initialized to `0`.
 This variable will hold the sum of all temperature readings.
     - `maxTemp` is initialized to `-Infinity`.
 This is a common technique to ensure any temperature will be higher than this initial value.
     - `minTemp` is initialized to `Infinity` for the opposite reason; any temperature will be lower than this initial value.

-  - Iterating Over the Hours:
+    - `averageTemp` is a variable to hold the value of the average temperature after you have calculated it

+  - Steps:

-    - A `for loop` is used to iterate over each `hour` in the hours array.
+    - Use `for loop` to iterate over each `hour` in the `hours` array.
-    - `hours[i].temp_c` accesses the temperature (in Celsius) for the specific hour.
+      - `hours[i].temp_c` gives you the current temperature (in Celsius) for that specific hour.

-  - Calculating Sum, Max, and Min:
+    - Finding the total sum of temperature
+      - Each iteration, add the value of current temperature(`hours[i].temp_c`) to `sumTemp`
-    - Inside the loop, each temperature is added to `sumTemp`.
+    - Finding the maximum and miniumun temperature
-    - If the current temperature (`temp`) is greater than `maxTemp`, `maxTemp` is updated to this new value.
+      - Each iteration, if the current temperature is greater than `maxTemp`, `maxTemp` is updated to this new value.
       - Similarly, if `temp` is less than `minTemp`, `minTemp` is updated.
+    - Calculate the average temperature
-    - After the loop, calculate the average temperature.
-You will divide `sumTemp` by the length of the `hours` array.
+      - After the loop, divide `sumTemp` by the length of the `hours` array.

-  - Tips:
-    - **Understanding the Logic**: First, understand how the `for loop`, `if condition`, and the `array` work together to find the maximum, minimum, and average temperature.

-- Find the maximum UV index and its time
-  - What to do:
+    ```js
+    for (let i = 0; i < hours.length; i++) {
+      const currentTemperature = hours[i].temp_c;

+      // add current temperature to sumTemp

+      // if current temperature is greater than maxTemp, update value of maxTemp to current temperature

+      // if current temperature is less than mainTemp, update value minTemp to the current temperature }

+    // find average temperature
+    ```

-    - You have to find the maximum UV (Ultraviolet) index from a set of data, which is coming from a weather forecast API.
+- Find the maximum UV index from a set of data along with the time it occurs
-    - UV index is a measure of the strength of sunburn-producing ultraviolet radiation at a particular place and time.

-  - Initializing Variables:
+  - Variables:

     - `maxUVIndex` is initialized to 0.
 This will store the highest UV index found in the data.
     - `maxUVTime` is initialized to an empty string.
 This will later store the time at which the maximum UV index occurs.

-  - Iterating Over Hourly Data:
+  - Steps:

-    - A `for loop` iterates over the `hours` array, which contains hourly weather data.
+    - Use `for loop` to iterate over the `hours` array, which contains hourly weather data.

-    - `hours[i].uv` accesses the UV index for the ith hour.
+      - `hours[i].uv` gives you the UV index for that specific hour.
-    - `hours[i].time` accesses the time for the ith hour.
+      - `hours[i].time` gives you the datetime data (e.g. `2023-12-11 12:00`) for that specific hour.

-  - Finding the Maximum UV Index:
-    - Inside the loop, the code compares the current UV index (`uvIndex`) with `maxUVIndex`.
+    - Inside the loop, compares the current UV index (`hours[i].uv`) with `maxUVIndex`.

+      - If the current UV index is greater than `maxUVIndex`
+        - update `maxUVIndex` with the current UV index
-    - If `uvIndex` is greater than `maxUVIndex`, the code updates `maxUVIndex` with `uvIndex` and `maxUVTime` with the corresponding time.
+        - update `maxUVTime` with the corresponding time.

-  - Tips:
-    - **Understanding the Logic**: First, understand how the `for loop` and the `if condition` work together to find the maximum UV index and its corresponding time.